AntoninVidon/goyav/README.md

 ## Installation

-The package is located on GitHub.
-You should install it with the `devtools` library using the following lines of code.
+The package is located on my [GitHub](https://github.com/AntoninVidon/goyav).
+From the RStudio IDE, You should install it with the `devtools` library using the following lines of code.

 ``` r
 # install 'devtools'